Capp3/jobforge-ai-22/docs/documentation-update-summary.md

 ## Conclusion

-The documentation has been comprehensively updated to reflect the successful migration from Supabase to SQLite.
-All user-facing documentation now accurately represents the local-only architecture, simplified setup process, and enhanced capabilities.
+The documentation has been comprehensively updated to reflect the successful migration from Supabase to SQLite and our current focus on implementing core functionality.
+All user-facing documentation now accurately represents the local-only architecture, simplified setup process, and our prioritized enhancement plan.

-**Status**: ✅ **Documentation Migration Complete**
+**Status**: ✅ **Documentation Updated for Enhancement Phase**

 ---

 **Last Updated**: December 2024
-**Documentation Version**: 2.0 (SQLite Architecture)
+**Documentation Version**: 2.1 (Enhancement Phase)
-**Total Files Updated**: 8 major files + 2 new files + configuration updates
+**Total Files Updated**: 10 major files + 3 new files + configuration updates